meken/cloud-hackathons/hacks/genai-multimodal/README.md

 During this hack we'll build a weather service that will extract information from recorded weather forecast videos by using Retrieval Augmented Generation (RAG).
 In order to do that we'll generate multimodal embeddings for the videos, find the relevant video through semantic search and use that as the context for the LLM to answer questions about the weather.
 In case we have no recorded video about the question, we'll use _Function calling_ capabilities to access an external service.

+> **Note**
+> Although many libraries provide RAG functionality nowadays as part of their API out of the box, we'll build it ourselves to illustrate the concepts.

 ## Learning Objectives

 This hack will help you explore the following tasks: